polasais/polasais/README.md

 # Hi there!
 I’m Isac, a recent graduate from Oregon State University,interested in software engineering.
-I’ve built projects in Python, C, JavaScript, X86, and so on!
+I’ve built projects in Python, C, JavaScript, x86 Assembly, and so on!
 I'm always learning something new.
 You’ll find school projects, personal experiments, and open-source contributions here.